I've Been Sleeping With An EMF-Blocking Stone For The Past 3 Months, How Are You?

 What are EMFs?

-Think of it like this: the heavy apron the dentist sacks you with before an X-ray protects against harmful ionizing EMFs; the blue-light baths you take from your TVs, tablets, and phones are non-ionizing EMFs that, while harmless to your immediate health, are thought to negatively impact sleep.
-If you haven't dozed off yet, then now we get into the good stuff: whether or not the $500 Somavedic stone positively impacted my (and my restless partner's) sleep.
+Think of it like this: the heavy apron the dentist sacks you with before an X-ray protects against harmful ionising EMFs; the blue-light baths you take from your TVs, tablets, and phones are non-ionising EMFs that, while harmless to your immediate health, are thought to negatively impact sleep.
+If you haven't dozed off yet, then now we get into the good stuff: whether or not the £356 Somavedic stone positively impacted my (and my restless partner's) sleep.

-Think of it like this: the heavy apron the dentist sacks you with before an X-ray protects against harmful ionizing EMFs; the blue-light baths you take from your TVs, tablets, and phones are non-ionizing EMFs that, while harmless to your immediate health, are thought to negatively impact sleep.
-If you haven't dozed off yet, then now we get into the good stuff: whether or not the $500 Somavedic stone positively impacted my (and my restless partner's) sleep.
+Think of it like this: the heavy apron the dentist sacks you with before an X-ray protects against harmful ionising EMFs; the blue-light baths you take from your TVs, tablets, and phones are non-ionising EMFs that, while harmless to your immediate health, are thought to negatively impact sleep.
+If you haven't dozed off yet, then now we get into the good stuff: whether or not the £356 Somavedic stone positively impacted my (and my restless partner's) sleep.

 Advertisement